Current Grant Program Guidelines

 Grant Guidelines & Request for Proposals

-For translation, please use the UserWay icon in the upper right corner.
-For additional language translation support, please contact Lisaa Smith at lisa@wamicrobiz.org
+For translation and screen reader accessibility support, please use the UserWay icon in the upper right corner.
+For additional language translation support, please contact Lisa Smith at lisa@wamicrobiz.org.

 A. Overview

-Thanks to support from the Washington State Department of Commerce, WSMA is opening this statewide grant opportunity to fund nonprofit organizations in urban settings that provide business training, technical assistance, and access to financing for the smallest businesses in Washington state, with particular focus on those operating in the gig economy.
+Thanks to the support from the Washington State Department of Commerce, WSMA is opening this statewide grant opportunity to fund nonprofit organizations that provide business training, technical assistance and support with accessing financing for small businesses, especially those with five or fewer employees in Washington.

-These partners include nonprofit Entrepreneur Support Organizations (ESOs) also known as Microenterprise Development Organizations (MDOs), Community Development Financial Institutions (CDFIs), Small Business Resiliency Partners (SBRN) and other organizations that serve Black, Indigenous and People of Color (BIPOC), veterans, people with disabilities, returning citizens, LGBTQ+ and other very small businesses.
+Eligible applicants of these funds include nonprofit Entrepreneur Support Organizations (ESOs), Community Development Financial Institutions (CDFIs), Small Business Resiliency Partners (SBRN), and other organizations that serve Black, Indigenous and People of Color (BIPOC), veterans, people with disabilities, returning citizens, LGBTQ+ entrepreneurs and others in every industry sector.

-The application period is short with a deadline of Wednesday, March 27, 2024 at 5:00pm, so we encourage you to review these Grant Guidelines as soon as possible.
+The application period is short with a deadline of EXTENDED TO MONDAY, NOVEMBER 25, 2024 at 12:00pm , so we encourage you to review these Grant Guidelines as soon as possible.

 • Urban communities include businesses in incorporated communities within/immediately adjacent to the metropolitan core of the following urban counties or in these urban counties and having a population of more than 20,000 people: Benton, Clark, King, Kitsap, Pierce, Snohomish, Spokane, Thurston, and Whatcom.